 - Jung, Depth Psychology and the Path of Individuation

-A 10-month ONLINE training held once a year consisting of two courses – The Path of the Gnostic Goddess and The Path of the Rose Lineage.
-You can take the training as part of your own path of gnosis or dedicate as a Rose Lineage Priestess or Priest of your own choosing with The Avalon Rose Chapel.
+A 10-month ONLINE training held once a year consisting of two courses – The Path of the Gnostic Goddess and The Path of the Rose Lineage, with an optional pilgrimage to Glastonbury-Avalon.
+Take the training as part of your path of gnosis or dedicate as a Rose Lineage Priestess with The Avalon Rose Chapel.

 £22 Refundable Application Fee